onqtam/headjack/docs/why/ORGANIZING_INFORMATION.md

 ██████████████████████████████████████████████████████████████████
-# provenance, deduplication & authenticity
+# SECTION: provenance, deduplication & authenticity
 ██████████████████████████████████████████████████████████████████

 > "In a world of infinite "content", only provenance will count" - [@punk6529](https://twitter.com/punk6529/status/1636275893545967616)